LennaHammer/English/EVP/out/words_adjective.md

 ## 546. lead ## adjective [always before noun]
 /liːd/
 [B1]The lead performer or lead part in a performance is the main performer or part.
-- Who played the lead role?
+- Who played the lead `role`?

 ## 547. light ## adjective
 /lɑɪt/ BRIGHT
 [B1]lit by the natural light of the day
-- It gets light very early these summer mornings.
+- It `gets` light very early these summer mornings.
-- In July, it stays light until almost 9:00 p.m.
+- In July, it `stays` light until almost 9:00 p.m.
 - Let's finish the work while it's still light enough to see.

 ## 548. light ## adjective